What is Grindelwald-First?

 - "Bort (Firstbahn)" and "Schreckfeld (Firstbahn)" for the gondola mid-stations

-Best season to visit Grindelwald-Fist
+Best season to visit Grindelwald-First

-- In April-May spring will set in and you'll get to see amazing contrasts between green valleys and snowy mountain tops.
+- In April-May, spring will set in and you'll get to see amazing contrasts between green valleys and snowy mountain tops.

 - June-October is when nearly all activities at Grindelwald-First are operational.
+Especially in June, July and August, things can get busy.

 Weather info and forecasts for Grindelwald-First